microsoft/hlsl-specs/proposals/0004-unions.md

 when the value is destroyed via an explicit destructor call, a different non-static data member is initialized, or the union's lifetime ends.

+A union may not contain any non-static data members of intangible type.

 If a union contains more than one standard-layout structures which share a common initial sequence of non-static members, the common initial sequence may be accessed through any non-static union member containing the sequence.